 Anacondas are the heaviest snakes in the world.
-They live in water and so can often slither unnoticed along the riverbed using their colouring as camouflage.
+They live in water and slither unnoticed along the riverbed using their colouring as camouflage.

 Amazing Facts About the Anaconda

 Anacondas are the heaviest, if not the largest, snakes in the world, with records of individuals stretching up to 12 m long and weighing up to 250 kg.
 They are semi-aquatic snakes living in the tropical habitat of South America and feeding on a range of species, including tapirs and caimans.

 There are four different species of anaconda: the green anaconda (the species that most people mean when they speak about Anacondas), the yellow anaconda, the dark-spotted anaconda and the Bolivian anaconda.
 These species can be distinguished from other species of boa snakes because they lack a particular bone called the supraorbital bone, which is usually found above the eye socket.

 Green anacondas have huge bodies covered in small olive-green scales, with smooth black ovals along their backs and yellowish stomachs.
 Compared to their huge bodies, anacondas have relatively small heads, with their eyes and nostrils positioned on top, an adaptation that allows them to lie hidden underwater.
 Only the top of their head shows above the surface.
 Green Anacondas also have a noticeable black stripe that runs from the eye to the jaw.
 Males are typically smaller than females and have claw-like spurs on their lower bodies, which they use to hold onto females during mating.
 Interestingly, these claws are believed to be the historical remnants of a hind limb!
 Like all snakes, anacondas have a forked tongue, which they use to locate prey and potential mates.